fossabot/rfcs/text/0000-extract-extender.md

   * Using the builder image (as before) when doing build image extension
   * Using the run image + extender binary from the _extender_ image (this is different) when doing run image extension
     * See [here](https://github.com/buildpacks/pack/blob/a1edf2e9e3837c2e9eeca019b97c28896b40f778/pkg/client/build.go#L662) for how this is working today in pack
-    * Other platforms would need to make a similar change in order to upgrade to a newer lifecycle version
+    * Other platforms would need to make a similar change in order to upgrade to a newer lifecycle version IF they are looking in the lifecycle image for the extender binary (vs the builder)

 ## 3. Providing an alternative implementation of the extender